SS El Sol: World War I

-At the conclusion of her last NOTS voyage on 3 April, El Sol was converted to a troop transport and assigned to the Navy's Cruiser and Transport Force on 15 April.
+After her last NOTS voyage on 3 April, El Sol was converted to a troop transport and assigned to the Navy's Cruiser and Transport Force on 15 April.
 El Sol returned 2,714 healthy and wounded American servicemen from France in two voyages.
 Decommissioned on 18 September, El Sol was returned to the Morgan Line soon after.

 Postwar civilian service

 El Sol resumed cargo service with the Morgan Line, where she had eight years of uneventful operation.
 On 11 March 1927, however, El Sol was inbound to New York with a $1,000,000 cargo of pig iron, copper, and bales of cotton.
 When a heavy fog settled over New York Harbor, Captain Charles H. Knowles ordered his ship to anchor until the fog cleared.
-As El Sol was being maneuvered into position at about 07:45, the American Diamond Line ship Sac City hit a glancing blow to El Sol, bounced off and then struck El Sol a second time, ripping through El Sol's plating.
+As El Sol was being maneuvered into position at about 07:45, the American Diamond Line ship Sac City hit a glancing blow to El Sol, bounced off, and then struck El Sol a second time, ripping through El Sol's plating.
 Sac City's bow had some slight damage, but El Sol sank quickly in about 60 ft of water about a half-mile (800 m) south of the Statue of Liberty.
 Out of El Sol's crew of 45 men, 44 were rescued; the ship's carpenter, who could not swim, was last seen clutching the ship's rail as it went below the surface.

 El Sol settled on the bottom at a 45° angle with only the tops of her masts protruding above the surface; the Morgan Line house flag—a blue house flag with a red M inside a white star—still fluttered in the breeze.
-Even though the sunken vessel was not considered a hazard to navigation, in another fog two days later a Staten Island Ferryboat nearly hit El Sol's wreck.
+Even though the sunken vessel was not considered a hazard to navigation, in another fog two days later, a Staten Island Ferryboat nearly hit El Sol's wreck.

-In a hearings before the United States Steamboat Inspection Service, Captain Knowles of El Sol and the captain of Sac City were both cleared of wrongdoing in the collision, and the blame was laid on the heavy fog.
+In hearings before the United States Steamboat Inspection Service, Captain Knowles of El Sol and the captain of Sac City were cleared of wrongdoing in the collision.
+The blame was laid on the heavy fog.
 On 31 July, The New York Times reported on the cargo salvage operations still underway on the wreck of El Sol.
 In three months of continuous operations, the salvage company reported that about 35% of the sunken ship's cargo had been recovered.
 The hulk of El Sol was scrapped later in 1927.